leejoonli/code-every-day/log.md

 ## Thoughts

 Continued through ImGui and was able to get a list in a window but running into a bug where I can't but more than one window list at a time.
 Confirmed that I'm able to manipulate variables and data when inputing data.
 Need to keep testing and debugging.

+# Day 240 (1/19/2023)

+## Tax Estimator

+Worked on the tax estimator application.

+## Thoughts

+Able to fix the combo issue in ImGui.
+Able to have multiple combos without having a data mixup issue.
+Had trouble getting a result from basic operators but it may be an issue using the double data type.
+Switched to int and it works as intended.
+Not as accurate but since this is an estimator I'm not stressing about it.